EARnagram/crud_related_models/crud_related_multiple.md

 ![Normalized ERD][erd-basic-normalized]

-We already know that this relationship, when defined in a relational database, needs to be **normalized**, or turned into a series of 1:n relationships.
-For the example, this would look like:

 And we know from the n:n walkthrough, that there are two ways to think about this relationship, as a `habtm` or as a `has_many :through`.

-The two options, next to each other look like:
+The two options, next to each other, look like:

 ![Normalized ERD][erd-complete]

+As we can see, there's significantly less complexity for the `habtm` form than with the `has_many :through` form… Generally, we would rather use the former unless we have to use the latter; if there is any data or logic associated with a favorite itself (if the *favorite* is instead a *comment*, or a *tag*) for instance.

 Below we will take a look at how to set up the two different approaches (`habtm` and `has_many :through`) in the migrations and models.
 Beyond that, all interaction works the same (depending on the relationship) as in the previous walkthroughs.
-We will, however, see an example set up of the necessary routes to allow rich data interactions.
+We will, however, see an example set-up of the necessary routes to allow rich data interactions.

 [Rails Guides to models links...][]